How to Make Sure Your Fireplace is Safe For The Winter

-Fireplace safety starts in the chimney, in the area behind the flue where not much can be seen from the naked eye.
-We strongly suggest you contact a reputable chimney sweep to have a thorough look at your chimney and fireplace.
+Fireplace safety begins in the chimney, in the area behind the flue where not much is visible to the naked eye.
+If you’re wondering how to get your fireplace ready for winter, we strongly suggest you contact a reputable chimney sweep to have a thorough look at your chimney and fireplace.
 There are chimney sweep scammers out there, so do your homework and make sure the person you hire is a reputable one.
 The chimney sweep will start by inserting a special brush into the fireplace and up the chimney.
 This is done to remove any soot and debris on the bricks.
-After this the flue, damper, smoke chamber, smoke shelf and firebox are all cleaned.
+After this the flue, damper, smoke chamber, smoke shelf, and firebox are all cleaned.

 Protect your home, inside and out.

-- Keep the roof clear of leaves, pine needles and other debris.
+- Keep the roof clear of leaves, pine needles, and other debris.

 - Fireplace coals remain hot for long after the fire has been extinguished.
 Use a shovel to scoop the ashes into a metal container.
-Store the container far from combustibles, combustible surfaces and wood floors.
+Store the container far from combustibles, combustible surfaces, and wood floors.
 You may also want to invest in a special fireplace vacuum.
 Many fireplaces have little trap doors at the bottom towards the back.
-The ash can be disposed down the trap.
+The ash can be disposed of down the trap.
 At the base of the chimney, perhaps in the basement, you will find another door containing the ash and you can clear it out from there, if preferable.
-Never use a regular house-hold vacuum to clean up ashes, because live coals may remain in those ashes.
+Never use a regular household vacuum to clean up ashes, because live coals may remain in those ashes.

 - You should clean the firebox (the area where the logs burn) at least once a week during the months you use it.
 It is actually suggested that you leave about an inch of ash because it acts as insulation, allowing the coals to heat faster and retain heat.
 The fireplace should be thoroughly cleaned out once the fire season is over.

-How to Start a Fire
+How to start a fire

-- It’s important not to over-feed the fire, which can smother the fire or cause it to blaze out of control.According to Stewart “Tinder is the first thing to catch fire, so it should consist of a highly flammable material such as brown bags, twisted newspaper, applewood chips, dried hemlock and birch twigs, birch bark, and the feathery tips of dried pine branches.
-She advises us not to use use paper with colored inks, since it can leave a flammable residue in the chimney, yet most newspapers today are printed in color.
-Tinder ignites the kindling.”
-She adds that “dry corncobs, pinecones that are well-dried and free of sap, and fatwood (highly flammable, resin-laden sticks from coniferous trees) are also good fire starters.”
+- It’s important not to over-feed the fire, which can smother the flames or cause it to blaze out of control.
+This is vital for fireplace safety since a healthy fire is fed steadily and practically for an assured, safe fireplace session.
+According to Martha Stewart, “Tinder is the first thing to catch fire, so it should consist of a highly flammable material such as brown bags, twisted newspaper, applewood chips, dried hemlock and birch twigs, birch bark, and the feathery tips of dried pine branches. … Tinder ignites the kindling.”
+She advises against using paper with colored inks since it can leave a flammable residue in the chimney, yet most newspapers today are printed in color.
+She adds that “Dry corn cobs, pinecones that are well-dried and free of sap, and fatwood (highly flammable, resin-laden sticks from coniferous trees) are also good fire starters.”